-Economic - The demand for, and price of, oil and natural gas is highly dependent on a variety of factors, including international supply and demand, the level of consumer product demand, weather conditions, the price and availability of alternative fuels, actions taken by governments and international cartels, and global economic and political developments.
+- Economic: the demand for, and price of, oil and natural gas is highly dependent on a variety of factors, including international supply and demand, the level of consumer product demand, weather conditions, the price and availability of alternative fuels, actions taken by governments and international cartels, and global economic and political developments.
 International oil and gas prices have fluctuated widely in recent years and may continue to fluctuate significantly in the future.
-Fluctuations in oil and gas prices and, in particular, a material decline in the price of oil or gas may have a material adverse effect on the Group's business, financial condition and results of operations.

-Environmental - The Group's activities are subject to the environmental risks inherent in the oil and gas industry.
-The Group is subject to environmental laws and regulations in connection with operations it may pursue in the oil and gas industry; such operations are currently in Kentucky.
+Fluctuations in oil and gas prices and, in particular, a material decline in the price of oil or gas may have a material adverse effect on the Group's business, financial condition and results of operations. - Environmental: the Group's activities are subject to the environmental risks inherent in the oil and gas industry.
+The Group is subject to environmental laws and regulations in connection with operations it may pursue in the oil and gas industry.
 The Group intends to conduct its activities in an environmentally responsible manner and in accordance with all applicable laws.
 However, the Group may be the subject of accidents or unforeseen circumstances that could subject the Group to extensive liability.
 Further, the Group may require approval from the relevant authorities before it can undertake activities that are likely to impact the environment.
 Failure to obtain such approvals will prevent the Group from undertaking its desired activities.
 The Group is unable to predict the effect of additional environmental laws and regulations that may be adopted in the future, including whether any such laws or regulations would materially increase the Group's cost of doing business or affect its operations in any area.

-The Board mitigates the economic and environmental risks by discussing the economic conditions and environmental risks at every board meeting and where necessary it will engage experts to assist with the management of these risks.

-Social sustainability - The Group does not consider it is subject to material social sustainability risks.
+The Board mitigates the economic and environmental risks by discussing the economic conditions and environmental risks at every board meeting and where necessary it will engage experts to assist with the management of these risks. - Intellectual Property: The Group's activities are focussed on the use of its key products, significantly HCD Multi-Flow®.
+The Group constantly monitors the products of competitors in the industry to ensure its technology has not been replicated or superseded.
+If this occurred, it would have a material adverse effect on the Group's business, financial condition and results of operations. - Social sustainability: The Group does not consider it is subject to material social sustainability risks.